 History: Solar Piers Blocked by MDE!
 The Maryland Department of the Environment had denied applications in the past for solar panels on a pier, "because solar panels have nothing to do with the water", IE, they are not water dependent.
 The MDE considered the only approvable use of a pier on the Chesapeake Bay to be for access to a gas burning, oil-leaking, energy consuming, noise generating, bay-polluting, air-fouling fossil fuel stink-pot boat.
 That's OK.
 But putting solar panels on a pier to power a non-polluting, clean energy electric boat and routing the surplus back into the grid and provide the same improvement to the environment as 300 trees, was not!
 Solar panels do not depend on water but actually improve water quality as noted below.

 Solar No Longer Prohibited!
 As of July 2013, MDE eliminated its statewide prohibition against solar or other energy production on piers and left it up to the local jurisdictions.
 These local jurisdictions can no longer block modest solar panels on piers by simply refering to the old MDE prohibition.
-The state no longer prohibits solar panels as long as they remain below 4' above the pier deck, no more than 1 foot below the deck and extend no more than 1' beyond existing pier authorizations.
+The state no longer prohibits solar panels but (now, unfortunately) took my recommended limits of no-more-than 4' above the pier deck, no more than 1 foot below the deck and no more than 1' beyond existing pier authorizations.
 But you still have to get a variance to local zoning.
 Hopefully my first-variance will help you.

 The example below was my original plan for a 6 kW array on a pier.